Rytrox/Spicy/README.md

 # Installation
 To install and use Spicy in Maven, you simply need to include our Nexus-Repository and add the Library.

-Currently, Spicy uses Java 17 and Spigot 1.18.2 or Java 8 and Spigot 1.8.8, so make sure to install that first.
+Currently, Spicy uses Java 17 and Spigot 1.18.2 or Spigot 1.19.2 or Java 8 and Spigot 1.8.8, so make sure to install that first.
 ```xml
 <repositories>
     ...